 The ASA24 system is freely available for use by researchers, clinicians, and teachers.
 This website provides details on the ASA24 system and how to access and use it.
 The ASA24 system can be used by researchers for epidemiologic, interventional, behavioral, or clinical research.
 Clinicians can utilize this system to collect 24-hour recalls or food records from patients and receive complete nutrient analysis of the foods and beverages consumed during the collection timeframe.
 Educators may find it useful to have nutrition students analyze nutrient intake or compare diet assessment methods using ASA24.

-Since ASA24 was released in 2009, greater than 3,500 studies have registered to use ASA24 and over 317,000 recalls or records were collected, as of August 2017.
-On average, 45 new studies register to use ASA24 every month and more than 3,600 recalls and records are collected.
+Since ASA24 was released in 2009, greater than 3,900 studies have registered to use ASA24 and over 355,000 recall or record days were collected, as of December 2017.
+On average, 80 new studies register to use ASA24-2016 every month and more than 5,000 recall and record days are collected.

 The ASA24 system was developed under contract with Westat, a social science research firm, and originally based on an automated self-administered recall developed by Dr. Tom Baranowski of the Baylor College of Medicine.
 More information related to the methodology, evaluation, and validation of this tool is available.